 Make sure to bring a playlist of your favorite tunes to listen to on your trip.
 Get the right cable (USB/aux) to connect into the boat’s speaker system which is located below decks.

 Life onboard during the day, especially in the high season, requires no more than swimwear and something to cover up when the sun gets too much.
 Protect your eyes with polarizing sunglasses, and if they are expensive, bring a cord so they can’t fall in the sea when you are gazing into the azure waters.
-A hat that doesn’t blow off in the wind is a must, shade miss limited on deck.
+A hat that doesn’t blow off in the wind is a must, shade is limited on deck.

 In the evening, if you are going on shore to dine, think smart casual.
 It will still be hot in the high season so smart shorts and polo shirt/short sleeved shirt is fine for men, a cool summer dress for the ladies; night time is the time to shine!